How to Ship Wastes in Lab Packs

 - Reliefs for disposal are found in 40 CFR 264.316, Disposal of small containers of hazardous waste in overpacked drums (lab packs).

-Reliefs include broader and less expensive packaging options, fewer marking and labeling requirements, ease of transportation, alternative treatment options, and simplified disposal choices.
+Reliefs include broader and less expensive packaging options, fewer marking and labeling requirements, ease of transportation, and simplified disposal choices.

 - Are destined for disposal or recovery

 - Meet the definition of a Class 3, 4, 5, 8, 9, or Division 6.1 (PG II or III) hazmat.

 - Will be transported by highway, rail, or cargo vessel

 Lab Pack Shipping RequirementsWhile lab packs qualify for relief from many of the more burdensome 49 CFR hazmat shipping regulations, you must follow some requirements to stay in compliance.

 The lab packed materials must be transported in a combination package with inner packagings that are either metal or plastic (= 20 L (5.3 gallons)) or glass (= 4 L (1 gallon)).